 Medication Assisted Treatment

 Under this program, we offer naltrexone (Vivitrol®) and buprenorphine (Suboxone®) for maintenance to all patients with an opioid use disorder.
 The decision between the use of naltrexone (Vivitrol®) or buprenorphine (Suboxone®) for maintenance is patient-centered and always combined with therapeutic and wellness programming.
 These symptoms can be relieved by the administration of an opioid, so many fall back into addiction simply to relieve the awful withdrawal symptoms.
 Fear of withdrawal is actually a significant reason why many people continue to use these substances despite wanting to stop or agreeing to stop taking them.
+At our rehabilitation resorts, we prioritize personalized approaches to ease this transition, offering serene environments and holistic treatments to aid in recovery.
 Contact us to learn more about program specifics and if medication-assisted treatment is right for you or your loved one.

 We drew upon our 45 years of experience treating substance use disorders, evidence-based methods of care, and industry best practices to develop our MAT program.
 In our treatment centers in Delaware and West Virginia, you’ll find a safe, supportive environment in which you can begin your journey to recovery.
 Licensed medical professionals review material we publish on our site.
 The material is not a substitute for qualified medical diagnoses, treatment, or advice.
 It should not be used to replace the suggestions of your personal physician or other health care professionals.
 A treatment facility with top-notch amenities means that you can receive the most from your program.